fredrikaverpil/neotest-golang/README.md

 A neotest adapter for running go tests.

-🚧 This neotest adapter is under heavy development and not ready to be used in daily work, although that's what I am doing (dogfooding ftw!).
+🚧 This neotest adapter is under heavy development.

-## Background
+## 🏓 Background

 I've been using Neovim and neotest with [neotest-go](https://github.com/nvim-neotest/neotest-go) but I have stumbled upon many problems which seems difficult to solve in the neotest-go codebase.

 I have full respect for the time and efforts put in by the developer(s) of neotest-go.
-I do not aim in any way to diminish their needs or efforts in creating the adapter.
+I do not aim in any way to diminish their needs or efforts.

 However, I would like to see if, by building a Go adapter for neotest from scractch, whether it will be possible to mitigate the issues I have found with neotest-go.

-## Issues mitigated from the original neotest-go adapter
+## ⛑️ Issues mitigated from the original neotest-go adapter

 - Test Output in JSON, making it difficult to read:
   [neotest-go#52](https://github.com/nvim-neotest/neotest-go/issues/52)